 The person-centred approach

-Rogers believed that each of us retains the potential to improve our lives, moving closer to being, trusting and expressing our genuine self (becoming more congruent).
+Rogers believed that each of us keeps the potential to improve our lives, moving closer to being trusting and expressing our genuine self (becoming more congruent).
 He suggested that when a person receives a space in which they feel genuinely, unconditionally accepted and empathically understood, a positive therapeutic change will result.
 As we then become increasingly congruent (or authentic), we learn to trust, value and appreciate ourselves.
 As a result, we suffer less stress and anxiety, increased self-acceptance, self-worth and contentment in life.

 In person-centred counselling, we seek to offer a safe, nurturing, non-judgemental environment in which you, as a client, are free to explore any issues without fear of judgement, shame or rejection.
 Your counsellor will do their best to hear and understand what it feels like to be you; to see things from your position, as if they were in your shoes.
-In the process of understanding and accepting you so wholly, and communicating that empathic understanding back to you, you can come to a greater understanding and acceptance of yourself.
+In understanding and accepting you so wholly, and communicating that empathic understanding back to you, you can come to a greater understanding and acceptance of yourself.

 Person-centred counsellors do not see themselves as ‘the expert’, aloof and distant.
 Rather, they aim to be themselves.
 To be warm, approachable and genuine in the therapeutic relationship, including all of their personality, training and experience.
 However, they remain focussed on you, in a way that is positive and respectful.
 Their responsibility is to be genuine, listen empathically, and offer unconditional acceptance of you, their client.

 As the client, you are primarily responsible for the focus and direction of person-centred therapy.
 While your counsellor might ask some questions to help them understand your world, they would not set the agenda for the work.
 Instead, they would offer a nurturing, supportive environment in which you would be free to explore whatever is on your mind.